Go to:

 Breathe, and move on to your next Urban Sketch…..

-↓ Download: Buildings a Brief Guide to Sketching Them for Mac (.pages)
+↓ Download: Buildings a Brief Guide to Sketching Them (.pdf)

 Tone in Watercolour